Red Octopus

 Red Octopus is the second album by American rock band Jefferson Starship, released on Grunt Records in 1975.
 Certified double platinum by RIAA in 1995, it is the best-selling album by any incarnation of Jefferson Airplane and its spin-off groups.
 The single "Miracles" was the highest-charting single any permutation of the band had until Starship's "We Built This City" a decade later, ultimately peaking at No. 3 on the Billboard singles chart; the album itself reached No. 1 for four non-consecutive weeks on the Billboard 200.
-As with several other albums from the epoch, stereo and quadraphonic mixes of Red Octopus were released concurrently.
+As was common in the era, stereo and quadraphonic mixes of the album were released concurrently.